escolmebartlebooth/fsnd_movie_website/README.md

 + Imported font from googlefont api (lato)
 + Changed image display size and added title for each image to display movie story line
++ Changed the writing of title and storyline to encode in UTF-8